-In this case five samples are presented to the assessors.
-These samples are separated in two groups, the first one having three similar samples and the second one having two similar samples.
+In this case, five samples are presented to the assessors.
+These samples are separated into two groups, the first one having three similar samples and the second one having two similar samples.

 The assessors have to identify the group of two similar samples.